-Working under the broad direction of the Associate Dean, Teaching and Learning in the Faculty, the Curriculum Designers will play a significant role in supporting curriculum development design, delivery, research and evaluation.
-The position/s will be responsible for advancing the effective use of innovative and engaging learning approaches and draw on design principles aligned with the overall strategic Learning and Teaching direction of Faculty.
+Working under the broad direction of the Associate Dean (Teaching and Learning) in the Faculty and in collaboration with Curriculum Designers and Discipline co-ordinators, the Teaching Associates will play a significant role in supporting curriculum development design, delivery and evaluation.
+The position/s will be responsible for advancing the effective use of innovative and engaging learning approaches.

-The Curriculum Designers will contribute to teaching excellence within and across disciplines in the humanities and social sciences by supporting academic staff in the design, preparation and review of teaching programs and subjects.
-This support will require close collaboration with academic program and subject co-ordinators as well as the planning, delivery and evaluation of professional development for all teaching staff in the Faculty.
-The incumbents will also be expected to contribute to the production of publications and research projects relating to teaching pedagogies in the humanities, social sciences and languages.
-The Curriculum Designers will receive ongoing mentoring and opportunities for professional development.
+The Teaching Associates will contribute to teaching excellence within and across disciplines in the humanities, social sciences and languages including supporting the coordination of subjects, preparation and conduct of lectures and seminars and related assessment, and consultations with students.
+The incumbents will also be given opportunities to contribute to the production of publications relating to teaching pedagogies in the humanities, social sciences and languages with specific reference to the pedagogical practices required for working with diverse student cohorts.
+The Teaching Associates themselves will receive ongoing mentoring and opportunities for professional development.

-The successful applicants will be committed and engaging educators, with experience of teaching a diverse cohort of students in one or more humanities, social sciences and/or languages disciplines using innovative, research-based teaching pedagogies.
-They will have an appreciation of broad discipline subject areas and the capacity to undertake individual and collaborative projects congruent with the direction of the discipline/s.
+The successful applicants will be committed and engaging educators, with a familiarity with the challenges of teaching a diverse cohort of students at the undergraduate and graduate level across a diverse range of humanities, social sciences and language disciplines.
+They will have an appreciation of broad disciplines subject areas and the capacity to undertake individual and collaborative projects congruent with the direction of the discipline/s.
+The Teaching Associates may be deployed to discipline clusters and/or pedagogical groupings based on the successful applicants' level and nature of teaching expertise and discipline background.